Freephone 0800 167 710

 Did You Know...

-• It's estimated that each year more than 12,000 New Zealanders are attacked by dogs, causing injuries.
+• It's estimated that each year more than 100,000 Australians are attacked by dogs, causing injuries.

 • Children spend an average of 2.2 days in hospital as a result of a dog bite.